-The terms “no-fault” and “at-fault” refer to the type of insurance a state requires for car accidents.
+The terms “no-fault” and “at-fault” are the types of insurance a state requires for car accidents.
 These terms can also refer to the right of accident victims to file personal injury claims or lawsuits against other drivers to recover compensation for their injuries.

-The answer is that Missouri is an at-fault state for car accidents.
+Missouri is an at-fault state for car accidents.
 Missouri requires its residents to carry a minimum amount of liability coverage in their auto policies.
 Liability coverage should pay your medical expenses and related damages if you are injured in an accident that was caused by another driver.
-It is important to remember that liability coverage only pays if the other driver was negligent, or at-fault.
+It's important to remember that liability coverage only pays if the other driver was negligent, or at-fault.

-If you were injured in an accident that was not your fault, call our car accident attorney in Kansas City, Missouri at 816-203-0143.
-Our personal injury law firm offers free, no obligation consultations, and we would be happy to answer your questions and see how we can help.
+If you were injured in an accident that was not your fault, our Kansas City car accident attorneys are here for you; call us today at 816-203-0143.
+We offer free consultations, and we're happy to answer your questions and give you the help you deserve.

 No-Fault Insurance vs. Fault Insurance in Missouri